ShMazumder/tinyYOLO/report.md

 ## 13. Conclusion

-TinyYOLO demonstrates that sub-0.25M parameter object detection with multi-task extensibility and INT8-native design is viable for edge deployment.
-The quantized variant achieves 41.2% mAP@50 on VOC with only 0.7% accuracy loss under INT8 quantization, operating at 35 FPS on Jetson Nano.
-Future work targets knowledge distillation, NAS-based channel optimization, and microcontroller deployment.
+TinyYOLO proposes sub-0.25M parameter object detection with multi-task extensibility and INT8-native design for edge deployment. **As of R1.4 the architecture is validated to train (localization confirmed on a sanity overfit), but no accuracy, quantization, or latency result is yet backed by a valid run** — the prior headline figures (VOC 41.2% mAP@50, 0.7% INT8 loss, 35 FPS Jetson) were produced with a broken decode and are retracted.
+Establishing real numbers on VOC/COCO and on Jetson/RPi hardware is the immediate next step; future work then targets knowledge distillation, NAS-based channel optimization, and microcontroller deployment.

 ---